lzenner/framedagain/framedagain/readme.framedagain.english.txt

 ------------------------------------------------------------------------
 Requires Main Component
 Adds a mechanism to free Skie's soul and end the PC's exile from Baldur's Gate
 NOTE: If "The Cost Of One Girl's Soul" quest is installed, you will have the in-game choice of which method to use to help Skie.
 Either one will stop the bounty hunter attacks and end the PC's exile.
-If you throw away his version of the dagger, you will cancel both quests.
+If you throw away CoOGS's version of the dagger, you will cancel both quests.

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
-* Make sure there are consequences to returning to city of BG before name is cleared (for EET)
 * Add bounty hunter attacks until name cleared in Baldur's Gate
 * Add quest to hand in soul dagger and stop attacks from bounty hunters and clear name
 * Add comments about wanted posters to heads of temples, order of radiant heart and shadow thieves as well as some SoD NPCs such as Dorn